 I almost feel like it is dishonest to say how I teach language arts because I sometimes feel like I haven’t.
 I have facilitated a lot of learning.
-If there is any area where I feel like I’ve really embraced a relaxed approach to homeschooling and can see how well it can work, it is language arts.
+If there is any area where I feel like I’ve really embraced relaxed homeschooling and can see how well it can work, it is relaxed homeschooling language arts.

 However, I would say much of preschool and kindergarten was simply play.
 I had lots of plans for kindergarten and we even tried to keep a regular schedule, but ended up really having to switch things up part way through the year.

 Her sight word vocabulary astounds me.
 I think the reason she knows so many words by sight is she usually turns on the closed captioning while watching videos.
 So she’s reading along with the video.
 I never encouraged her to do this.
 She just did it and it has been a great thing for her.

 Which brings us to first grade (last year) and second grade (this year).

 I guess no one will be surprised when I tell you we still do basically the same things.
 After a few years of trial and error, I’ve learned what works with her and I just go with it.

 We read a lot to her, we have her read to us, we talk a lot, she uses computer programs, she does stuff on the Kindle Fire HD, and we do some worksheets that I pull from different workbooks I’ve picked up.
 We play games that relate to reading whether they are games I’ve purchased or my own products that I create.

 Like many right-brained children, she is not a fan of writing.
 This is one area where I am especially letting her lead me.
 My intuition tells me that to push it is completely counter-productive.
 And so she still dictates her journal to me and then illustrates it.
 I plan work that takes minimal writing.
 Eventually it will click with her.
 In the meantime, I make sure it doesn’t prevent us from moving ahead in other areas.
 I just plan things that don’t require a lot of writing.
 (Later update: Caroline went to OT for dysgraphia.)